Cervator/Cervator.github.io/_posts/2026-04-01-bifrost-first-contact.md

 The entire Bifrost implementation — Nakama deployment, engine subsystems in both games, integration tests, config systems, chat UI, item linking, the inventory "Beam In/Out" buttons — was built across four sessions.
 A couple sessions were 3-4 hours running 3 different projects via Claude on 3 different computers in parallel (only one was Bifrost).
 One was an hour and a half with a toddler on my lap and one hand free.
 Another stretch happened during a family visit where I pulled out my phone occasionally (during quiet moments!) to review, approve, and guide Claude working on my home machine.

-That's the thing about GDD that's hard to explain in documentation: it's not about the AI writing code for you.
-It's about entering a collaborative flow where your judgment steers and the agent executes, and the methodology keeps both of you in sync and tangents organized.
+That's the part of GDD that's hard to explain in documentation: the AI writing code is honestly the least of it.
+You enter a collaborative flow where your judgment steers and the agent executes, and the methodology keeps both of you in sync and tangents organized.
 The framework improved *itself* during this build — observations became skills, friction became automation, and the housekeeping got tuned through use.

 ## Okay but Technically